Robin Allen QC

 He has undertaken many public interest amicus and intervention briefs, both in the UK and worldwide, for among others the Equality and Human Rights Commission, the Harvard University Law School, Public Concern at Work, and Liberty.
 He has also given evidence to Parliamentary Committees on the technical aspects of proposed legislation such as the Marriage (Same Sex Couples) Act 2013, and on behalf of the Bar Council.
 He advised the European Commission on the content of the first two key equality Directives.

 In his advisory work he has a particular interest in corporate governance, the proper use of publicity powers, regulatory issues and the making of politically sensitive decisions by all kinds of public bodies.
 This includes advising the Local Government Association as to the implications of the Grenfell disaster and advising in relation to the Windrush Lessons Learned Review.
 Another example is the drafting of agreements between the Equality and Human Rights Commission and two police forces on protocols for stop and search.
 In 2018 he has advised a major football club in relation to regulatory issues, and the President of the Lawn Tennis Association in relation to disciplinary issues.

 He is closely involved in the growing debate about discriminatory technology, writing and lecturing on this frontier issue.
 Along with Dee Masters he hosts www.ai-lawhub.com which contains information on the interface between technology and equality and human rights law.
-Together they are currently advising the European Equality Bodies as to how to approach these issues, the TUC and Corporations.
+Together they have advised the European Equality Bodies as to how to approach these issues, the TUC and Corporations.
 They have advised the Government and the Centre for Data Ethics and Innovation on regulatory coherence.
 Together they were finalists for the CogX 2021 Global Leadership Award.

 Robin has extensive experience of media work on TV, Radio and in public issue awareness campaigns.